 Note that, in the above example spreadsheet, the negative octal number in cell A4 is represented by two's complement notation.

-Further information and examples of the Excel Dec2Oct function can be found on the Microsoft Office website.
+Further details and examples of the Excel Dec2Oct function are provided on the Microsoft Office website.

-If you get an error from your Excel Dec2Oct function this is likely to be one of the following :
+If you get an error from the Excel Dec2Oct function this is likely to be one of the following: